 This post may contain affiliate links for your convenience.
 That means that if you make a purchase, I will receive a small commission at no extra cost to you.
 Read more here.

 Have you been feeling drained by all the clutter in your life?
 Overwhelmed with constantly trying to tidy your home and maintain all the stuff inside of it without losing your mind?
 Feeling the urge to just throw everything out the window?
-It’s time to hit the reset button and rediscover your happiness with this 30-day minimalism challenge!
+It’s time to hit the reset button and rediscover your happiness with this free printable 30-day minimalism challenge!

 Make 2022 the year you start finally decluttering your life and reclaim your time, space, and sanity!

 Be sure to grab the FREE 30-day minimalism challenge printable PDF included at the end of this post, so you can follow along day-by-day and see how just a few minutes of your time each day can be spent to rejuvenate you as you unclutter your physical, digital, and mental spaces.